-TaiMed is responsible to manufacture and supply Trogarzo® to us for each country forming part of the North American Territory and European Territory.
-Since TaiMed has no manufacturing facility, TaiMed has subcontracted the manufacture of Trogarzo® to WuXi Apptec Biologics, Inc., or WuXi, in China.
+TaiMed is responsible to manufacture and supply Trogarzo® to us for each country forming part of the North American Territory.
+TaiMed has subcontracted the manufacture of Trogarzo® to WuXi Apptec Biologics, Inc., ("WuXi") in China, and to Samsung Biologics Laboratories, in South Korea.